bankofcanada/TutorialsEcon.jl/index.md

 Note that if you're working with DocsEcon.jl, there's no need to do this in `src/Tutorials`, even though that directory contains its own Julia environment.
 All tutorials would run under the DocsEcon.jl environment just fine.
-If you find that not to be the case, please open bug report issue in DocsEcon.jl.
+If you find that not to be the case, please open a bug report issue in DocsEcon.jl.

 If you're using VSCode, make sure to set the default Julia environment for the workspace to the one you just instantiated.